aditj/aditj.github.io/posts/dossier.md

 - Built on open-research and open-source.
 All artifacts used in this project will be based on existing open-source research and open-source code.
 The appropriate authors will be credited.

 - Systematic: Clean 5 step approach to decision making.
+[This will be improved over right now took a ChatGPT one-shot answer as given in [2]]
     1. Clarify: Criteria, constraints, options and issue.
     2. Information Collection: Identifying the different unknown facts, options and opinions.
 Communicate the assumptions made in the process.
     3. Consequences and Risk Management: For each option, sketch best / base / worst outcomes and key risks.
     4. Analysis: Analyzing the collected infomation in a systematic manner based on the criteria and constraints.
     5. Presentation: Presenting the analysis in the requested format.
+  - [TODO] Go through [4] and other references to see if there are better models.
 - Intuitive and Accesible: API, Terminal and GUI Access, Web App - other LLMs can call it as a tool, humans can use it intuitively
 - Collaboration Friendly: Portable to different formats and platforms, sharable with others, templatable for different use cases.
 - Fully customizable: Customizable to different criteria, constraints, options and issue.
 Type of analysis, depth and breadth of analysis.
 Ability to add new criteria, constraints, options and issue.